getsentry/chartcuterie/README.md

 configuration file defining styles, accepts JSON input for series data, and produces a png image to stdout.

-It can also opearte in a web-server mode to produce charts.
+It can also operate in a web-server mode to produce charts.